Departmental Seminar: Brain dynamics in the primate audiomotor system during rhythmic timing

 Departmental Seminar Series

 Thursday, 04 March 2021, 3pm to 4pm

-The ability to extract the regular pulse in music and to respond in synchrony to this pulse is called beat synchronization and is a natural human behavior exhibited during dancing and musical ensemble playing.
-In this study we recorded the simultaneous activity of hundreds of cells in the medial premotor areas during a rhythmic tapping task where monkeys synchronized their movements to a visual or auditory metronome whose tempo changed from trial to trial.
-The aim was to determine how the geometry and kinematics of state-space neural population trajectories controlled the rhythmic timing behavior.
+The ability to extract the regular pulse in music and to respond in synchrony to this pulse is called beat synchronisation and is a natural human behaviour exhibited during dancing and musical ensemble playing.
+In this study we recorded the simultaneous activity of hundreds of cells in the medial premotor areas during a rhythmic tapping task where monkeys synchronised their movements to a visual or auditory metronome whose tempo changed from trial to trial.
+The aim was to determine how the geometry and kinematics of state-space neural population trajectories controlled the rhythmic timing behaviour.